How to write about daylight saving time, time zones, and more.

-You can write "a.m." and "p.m." as lowercase letters with periods after them or as small capitals without periods (3, 4).
+You can write "a.m." and "p.m." as lowercase letters with periods after them or as small capitals with or without periods (4, 5).
 Either way, there should be a space between the time and the "a.m." or "p.m." that follows.
-Although small capitals used to be preferred, it's now more common to see lowercase letters followed by periods ("a.m." and “p.m.")
-(5).
-I suspect this is because it’s so hard to make small caps on a computer.
+Although small capitals used to be the preferred style, it's now more common to see lowercase letters followed by periods ("a.m." and “p.m.")
+(6).
+I suspect that’s because it’s a little bit of extra work to make small caps on a computer.

-Noon and Midnight
+Noon and midnight

-Remember how I said a.m. means "before noon" and p.m. means "after noon"?
+Remember how I said “a.m." means "before noon" and “p.m.” means "after noon"?
 So what about noon, then?
 Technically, noon is neither a.m. nor p.m.
 Although it's common to see noon written as 12:00 p.m. and midnight written as 12:00 a.m., it's not correct and can confuse people.
 It's better to stick with just the words "noon" and "midnight" (7, 8, 9).

 For example, it's redundant to say "8:00 a.m. in the morning."
 By including the a.m. you've already indicated that it's morning.

 It's also usually redundant to use the phrase "period of time” — either "period" alone or "time" alone will usually suffice (10, 11, 12).
 Merriam-Webster's Dictionary of English Usage argues that occasionally using the full phrase "period of time" adds clarity (13), but I'm willing to bet that 19 times out of 20 you can use either "period" or "time" without causing confusion, but if you run into a sentence in which you really think you need it, go ahead.